 Just how ready are cloud infrastructures for the 2030 Vision?

 Despite the industry’s robust and innovative response to COVID, we’re still at the beginning of our journey.
 Establishing where we are now and how far we have to go is an important early step in reaching the goals of the 2030 Vision.
 Cloud infrastructure components and core technologies are at different maturity levels with respect to cloud readiness.
 To make real progress as an industry, we need to understand where we are and identify technology gaps so that the industry can focus on innovation to fill those gaps.
+Our definition of cloud infrastructure here is broad and includes private cloud hosting, public cloud service providers and hybrid infrastructures between the two.

 How to objectively assess production workflows?

 I’d like to share how we think about cloud “readiness” and how we propose to apply objective criteria to assessments of different workflow elements.
 Future blogs on readiness will focus on key takeaways from some of our 2020 assessments, as well as the opportunities identified to close some of the gaps.
-Ultimately, we hope to repeat these readiness assessments over time to track our industry’s progress towards full implementation of the 2030 Vision.
+Ultimately, we plan to repeat these readiness assessments over time to track our industry’s progress towards full implementation of the 2030 Vision.

 What are the important dimensions of cloud readiness?